Iran, Saudi Arabia agree to resume relations after tensions | Headlines

 Saudi Arabia days earlier had executed a prominent Shiite cleric, triggering the demonstrations.

-In the years since, tensions have risen dramatically across the Middle East since the United States unilaterally withdrew from Iran's nuclear deal with world powers in 2018.
+In the years since, tensions have risen dramatically across the Middle East since the US unilaterally withdrew from Iran's nuclear deal with world powers in 2018.

 Iran has been blamed for a series of attacks in the time since, including one that targeted the heart of Saudi Arabia's oil industry in 2019, temporarily halving the kingdom's crude production.